Guide

 Your employer will issue your P60 either in paper or electronic format.
 Keep it safe, but if you lose it, you can see the information on it in your HMRC personal tax account.

-What if my P60 is wrong?
+What to do if your P60 is wrong

 Do I need a P60 for my self assessment tax return?